alex0112/prxs/README.md

 3. A mix of 1 & 2, where the TUI allows for ad-hoc work, but custom commands can be developed or included with the installation, and the user can invoke a keystroke within the TUI to allow a selection or an entire request to be piped to a command, and the output to be reconsumed by the TUI
 4. Use sockets: an input socket, and an output socket.
 The user invokes the TUI (which also spins up the proxy), and in a separate terminal commands they wish to use can read from the custom socket to get output

+Additional thoughts on option 4 can be found in the file [ARCH.md](./ARCH.md)

 ## Additional features / UX Notes:

 - Config for user preferences in a file (version control)